All Posts

 7. 3D Print the New Design

 Printing the jig on a Formlabs stereolithography (SLA) 3D printer gives you a high degree of accuracy comparable to the output of engineering-grade 3D scanners.
-Use Formlabs Rigid 4000 Resin for its strength and precision.
+Formlabs offers a wide range of engineering 3D printing resins for various applications.

 Request a Free Sample Part